Peesh ili luzhesh season 2

 The second season of the Bulgarian television mystery music game show Peesh ili luzhesh premiered on Nova on 22 September 2024.
 As part of Nova's 30th anniversary programming lineup that formally announced during the 12th season finale of Kato dve kapki voda in May 2024, this season also marked a revival for the series after an eight-year hiatus.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay note: